 (a) obstructs any person acting in accordance with a power, authority or discretion conferred under this section; or

-(b) being the person in charge of a vessel, knowingly navigates that vessel in contravention of an order made and published under this section,
+(b) knowingly navigates a vessel in contravention of an order made and published under this section,

 is guilty of an offence.

-Penalty: $500.
+Penalty for this subsection: a fine of $5 000.

 (4) The variation or cancellation of an order made under this section does not affect any penalty or punishment incurred, imposed, or liable to be incurred or imposed, prior to that variation or cancellation, or any investigation or legal proceedings in respect of such a penalty or punishment, notwithstanding any other enactment.

-(5) In this section —

-authorised person means a member of the Police Force, an inspector or a person authorised for the purposes of this section by the chief executive officer either generally or in a particular case;

-person in charge of a vessel includes the person who is the driver, master, owner, possessor, skipper, or user of the vessel or the person causing, permitting, or suffering the vessel to be navigated; and

-waters means —

-(a) the territorial sea adjacent to the State; and

-(b) the sea on the landward side of the territorial sea adjacent to the State that is not within the limits of the State; and

-(c) waters within the limits of the State.
+[(5) deleted]

 [Section 66 amended: No. 35 of 1990 s.
 13 and 21; No. 78 of 1995 s.
-137.]
+137; No. 24 of 2023 s.
+50.]

 67. Limiting speed of vessels

-(1) The chief executive officer may by notice published in the Gazette limit the speed at which vessels may be navigated in any waters specified in the notice.
+(1) The chief executive officer may by order published in the Gazette limit the speed at which vessels may be navigated in any State waters specified in the order.

-(2) A notice published under subsection (1) may —
+(2) An order published under subsection (1) may —

-(a) specify waters within —

-(i) the territorial sea adjacent to the State; and

-(ii) the sea on the landward side of the territorial sea adjacent to the State that is not within the limits of the State; and

-(iii) waters within the limits of the State;

-and
+[(a) deleted]

 (b) apply to vessels generally or to a particular vessel or class of vessels; and

-(c) be of general application or may apply only in relation to the time, place and circumstances specified in the notice; and
+(c) be of general application or may apply only in relation to the time, place and circumstances specified in the order; and

-(d) be varied or cancelled by a further notice published in the Gazette.
+(d) be varied or cancelled by a further order published in the Gazette.

-(3) A person who causes, permits or suffers a vessel to be navigated contrary to a notice published under this section commits an offence.
+(3) A person who causes, permits or suffers a vessel to be navigated contrary to an order published under this section commits an offence.

-Penalty: $500.
+Penalty for this subsection: a fine of $2 000.

 [Section 67 amended: No. 35 of 1990 s.
-21.]
+21; No. 24 of 2023 s.
+51.]

 68. Speed measuring equipment